mert-kurttutan/torchview/README.md

 All issues and pull requests are much appreciated!
 If you are wondering how to build the project:

-- torchview is actively developed using the lastest version of Python.
+- torchview is actively developed using the latest version of Python.
   - Changes should be backward compatible to Python 3.7, and will follow Python's End-of-Life guidance for old versions.
   - Run `pip install -r requirements-dev.txt`.
 We use the latest versions of all dev packages.
   - To run unit tests, run `pytest`.